Elliott-Crosby/Nodea-MVP-2.1/README.md

 This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.
  You can find docs about Chef with useful information like how to deploy to production [here](https://docs.convex.dev/chef).

-This project is connected to the Convex deployment named [`tacit-wombat-905`](https://dashboard.convex.dev/d/tacit-wombat-905).
+This project is connected to a Convex deployment for secure backend services.

 ## Project structure